tommi1hirvonen/Biflow/README.md

 ### Azure (monolithic)

 The Azure (monolithic) architecture has all the necessary components and services hosted inside one monolithic application.
 The application is running in an Azure App Service (Linux) as a Web App.
-This allows for efficient cost minimization through the use of lower tier App Service Plans (B2 and B3).
+This allows for efficient cost minimization through the use of lower tier App Service Plans (B1-B3).

+**Note:** The single-app monolithic architecture is recommended only for development and testing purposes.

 ### Azure (modular)